basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

    in such a way that the optimal ring size has changed

-You should consult our documentation on [[cluster capacity planning]] before committing to a ring resizing operation.
+You should consult our documentation on [[cluster capacity planning]] before committing to a ring resize operation.
 Please note that there is an important difference between changing the ring size and adding and removing nodes.
 If you are looking to add or remove concurrent processing ability to/from a cluster, you are advised to do so by